-- 22. The clinical trial is proposed to take place over a five-year period from the date of issue of the licence.
-At least 3 participants in Australia would receive 1 or more doses of the GMOs. - 23.
-The clinical trial would take place at clinical trial sites and hospitals in Australia, including Westmead Hospital, Sydney.
-Administration may also be conducted in the homes of participants, suitable rooms at schools and workplaces under the HITH program. - 24.
-Only trained and authorised staff would conduct dealings with the GMO.
-Administration of the GMO to trial participants would be conducted by qualified persons in both WSLHD and HITH throughout Australia.
+22. The clinical trial is proposed to take place over a five-year period from the date of issue of the licence and participants would receive 1 or more doses of the GMOs.

+23. The clinical trial would take place at clinical trial sites and hospitals in Australia, including Westmead Hospital, Sydney.
+Administration may also be conducted in the homes of participants and suitable rooms at schools and workplaces under the HITH program.

+24. Only trained and authorised staff would conduct dealings with the GMO.
+Administration of the GMO to trial participants would be conducted by qualified persons in clinical sites and HITH throughout Australia.